 Jewelry is a magical wonderland where you are free to experiment, explore and embrace your individuality.
-It is a creative pursuit to develop your own language and enchant your audience with your unique visual story.
+It is a creative pursuit that allows you to develop your own language and enchant your audience with your own unique, visual story.

 1. Create your own jewelry language

 Jewelry design is a sincere approach to create jewelry that tells a story.
 As a jewelry designer, it is important to create your own visual language.
 A jewelry designer must be able to identify with the visual message and then incorporate that in their design process.

 Jewelry is one of the most effective mediums of cultural communication and has the power to portray who we are.
 There is such a nobility attached to be able to add beauty and wonder to the world.

 Whether you are interested in jewelry as a hobbyist, to grow as a craftsperson or a professional career, it is vital to establish your own narrative.

 2. Define your style